C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 1 Time Policy: Insures property for a period of time.

-to be declared.
-In Canada & US, this policy is continuous and
+declared.
+In Canada & US, this policy is continuous and covers all

 The S.G.
 (Ship: Goods) Policy Form: Standard marine policy form used by Lloyd’s; Voyage type of policy; S.G.
 Policy adopted by Lloyd’s in 1779, little change since.
 Although form is full or archaic terms, the policy has proven itself reliable in courts and Lloyd’s is reluctant to make changes.
 The policy is brought up to date by adding printed institute clauses to it.
 These clauses drawn up by Technical and Clauses Committee of the Institute of London Underwriters, printed by Witherby & Co., and used by whole marine insurance market.

-‘against the offeror’ (Contra Proferentum).
-Use the following rules
+the offeror’ (Contra Proferentum).
+Use the following rules to determine

 2 Printed/stamped clauses impressed on or attached to policy take precedence